microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 ### Correct Behavior Testing

-Verify this compiler output:
+Verify the following compiler output:

-1. The two parameter overload of `WaveSize` correctly transmits those values to a metadata tuple with a zero third value that is pointed to by the correct tag in the entry point attribute list.
+1. The one parameter variant of `WaveSize` correctly produces a metadata tuple pointed to by a `kDxilRangedWaveSizeTag` in the entry point attribute list with the single value as the first element and the last two elements set to zero.
+ No `kDxilWaveSizeTag` should be produced.
-2. The three parameter overload of `WaveSize` transmits those values as well as the third in the same tuple.
+2. The two parameter variant of `WaveSize` correctly produces a metadata tuple pointed to by a `kDxilRangedWaveSizeTag` in the entry point attribute list with the two values as the first two elements and the last element set to zero.
+ No `kDxilWaveSizeTag` should be produced.
+3. The three parameter variant of `WaveSize` correctly produces a metadata tuple pointed to by a `kDxilRangedWaveSizeTag` in the entry point attribute list with all three values in their respective element locations.
+ No `kDxilWaveSizeTag` should be produced.
-3. That the PSV0 `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` values reflect those provided for the wave size range.
+4. That the PSV0 `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` values reflect those provided for the wave size range.

-Note that the above must all use literal values for the parameters on account of other compile-time contants being broken due to DXC bug [#2188](https://github.com/microsoft/DirectXShaderCompiler/issues/2188).
+Note that the above must all use literal values for the parameters on account of other compile-time constants being broken due to DXC bug [#2188](https://github.com/microsoft/DirectXShaderCompiler/issues/2188).

 #### Diagnostics Testing